 The Greenbrier has earned its designation as a National Historic Landmark several times over.
 Located at White Sulfur Springs, which are in use as a natural spa since the 1700s, the grand hotel has hosted 26 presidents, foreign dignitaries, and royalty, including Prince Rainier and Princess Grace of Monaco and therefore the Duke and Duchess of Windsor.

-During the conflict , an underground shelter was built to deal with the whole U.S. Congress just in case of nuclear attack.
-This shelter, given the code name “Project Greek Island,” was decommissioned in 1992 and is hospitable the general public for tours, as is that the Presidents’ Cottage Museum, with exhibits about presidential visits and therefore the history of the resort.
+During the conflict, an underground shelter was built to deal with the whole U.S. Congress just in case of a nuclear attack.
+This shelter, given the code name “Project Greek Island,” was decommissioned in 1992 and is hospitable to the general public for tours, as is that the Presidents’ Cottage Museum, with exhibits about presidential visits and therefore the history of the resort.

-Green brier State Forest offers cabins and campsites, swimming, fishing, bike trails and hiking — the 78-mile-long Green brier River Trail may be a multi-purpose rail trail that’s also used for skiing within the winter.
-A getaway in one among the centuries-old Legacy Cottages is one among the foremost romantic things to try to to in West Virginia .
+Greenbrier State Forest offers cabins and campsites, swimming, fishing, bike trails, and hiking — the 78-mile-long Greenbrier River Trail may be a multi-purpose rail trail that’s also used for skiing within the winter.
+A getaway in one of the centuries-old Legacy Cottages is one among the foremost romantic things to try to do in West Virginia.

 8. Seneca Caverns

 The formation of Seneca Caverns began 460 million years ago when the cavern’s limestone bed first formed.
 The native Seneca people are thought to possess used the caves for shelter beginning within the early 1400s.
 The caverns were later found by an area farmer, Lavern Deter while trying to find water for his livestock, and therefore the largest chamber, rising to 60 feet in places, is known as Teter Hall in his memory.